thefastlayne/public-gists/README.md

-# public-gists
+# Public Gists #

-A repository to store all public gists since organizations cannot create gists.
+A repository to store all public gists for The Fast Layne